 Roberts Sports DAB 5: Design

 The Roberts Sports DAB 5 is designed to only be heard and not seen.
 Its small frame allows you to hide it in your bag or pocket, having only the earphones extending from it.

-One thing you’ll notice is that the radio gets considerably heavier when you slot in the 2 AA batteries, but this is somewhat better than a socket powered option since you’ll always be able to replace them once they run out.
+One thing you’ll notice is that the radio gets considerably heavier when you slot in the two AA batteries, but this is somewhat better than a socket-powered option since you’ll always be able to replace them once they run out.

 The Roberts Sports DAB 5 also doesn’t offer any colour choices apart from white.
 So, if you do have your heart set on this device, you’ll have to make peace with this one disappointment.

 Roberts Sports DAB 5: Features

 The Roberts Sports DAB 5 radio offers a good selection of handy features designed to keep you listening regardless of whatever you’re up to.
 The list of features includes:

 - Two-line LCD display

 - 10 presets (five FM and five DAB)